Andreas-Svensson/statistics/project/report.md

 # Analysis

+Step-by-step walkthrough of analysis.

 ## Petal

-Looking at petal point distribution, there seems to be a linear relation between width and length
+First looking at petal point distribution.
+There seems to be a linear relation between width and length.
+Will move on to look at correlation for this relation later.

 ![](assets/petal_regression_scatter.png)